 Private clinics in some African cities are now offering HAART, and Uganda as well as Cote d'Ivoire are providing treatment in publicly-funded programs to several hundred patients.
-Nonetheless, UNAIDS estimates that only about 30,000 Africans are receiving treatment.
+Nonetheless, according to current estimates, only about 50,000 Africans are receiving treatment.
+(White House Fact Sheet on the President's Emergency Plan for AIDS Relief, January 29, 2003.)
 A Nigerian program to treat 15,000 AIDS patients with generic antiretrovirals imported from India was launched in December 2001, but has encountered organizational problems and difficulties in drug distribution.
 (Africa News, April 5, 2002; Agence France Presse, May 21, 2002.)
 In Kenya, a law came into force on May 1, 2002 permitting the importation or manufacture of generic copies of more expensive patented AIDS drugs, although even these medications would likely cost more than most Kenyan AIDS patients can afford.
 (BBC, May 1, 2002.)
 Anglo American, the South African mining firm, announced on August 6, 2002, that it would provide antiretroviral drug therapy to employees requiring it.
 Other mining companies subsequently made similar announcements.
-The

-Global Fund maintains that its initial round of grants will make possible a six-fold increase in the numbers being treated in Africa over five years.
+The Global Fund maintains that its initial round of grants will make possible a six-fold increase in the numbers being treated in Africa over five years.

 The degree to which Africa's poorly developed health infrastructure prevents the wider availability of HAART is controversial.
 AIDS activists believe that millions of Africans could quickly be given access to AIDS drugs.
 Others maintain that African supply channels cannot make the drugs consistently available to millions of patients and that regular monitoring of patients by medical personnel is not possible in much of the continent.
 Monitoring is necessary, they maintain, to deal with side effects and to adjust medications if drug resistance emerges.
 Many fear that if the drugs are taken irregularly, resistant HIV strains will emerge that could cause untreatable infections worldwide.
-In February 2002 Senate testimony, Dr. E. Anne Peterson, Assistant Administrator for Global Health at USAID stated that USAID would be launching four treatment sites in Africa in 2002 to provide "critically needed answers" to the challenges of providing antiretroviral therapy.
+In February 2002 Senate testimony, Dr. E. Anne Peterson, Assistant Administrator for Global Health at USAID stated that USAID would launch four treatment sites in Africa to provide "critically needed answers" to the challenges of providing antiretroviral therapy.